CosmicMind/Graph/README.md

 <a name="facetedsearch"></a>
 ## Faceted Search

-To explore the intricate relationships within GraphKit, the search API adopts a faceted design.
+To explore the intricate relationships within Graph, the search API adopts a faceted design.
 The below examples show how to use the _Graph_ search API:

 Searching multiple Entity types.